mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-hetzner-cloud/index.md

 secret/hcloud-token-hetznerdemo patched
 ````

-After all variables are set correctly and the secret is created we can use “clusterctl” to create our cluster manifest by using our exported variables.
+After all variables are set correctly and the Secret is created we can use “clusterctl” to create our cluster manifest.

 ````
 $ clusterctl generate cluster --infrastructure hetzner:v1.0.0-beta.0 \